Showing 1–9 of 61 results

 Spearfishing fins verses freediving fins:

 Generally speaking this term is interchangeable ie they both mean the same thing however there are actually some sport specific differences (but not much lol).
 A purist spearfishing blade tends to be a few cm wider than purist freedive blade.
 The reason for this is it gives you a bit more power and more importantly ‘stability’ when fighting your fish either underwater for from the surface.
 Obviously freediver’s don’t have this concern so a slightly narrower outline is suitable.
-The Spierre fins in the shop is a good example of a purist spearfishing fin with these qualities.
+The Spierre fins in the shop are a good example of a purist spearfishing fin with these qualities.